Get your company registered in 10 days

 NGOs can be registered in India under any of the following laws:

 A minimum of two directors is required if the Section 8 company is to be incorporated as a private limited company, and a minimum of three directors in case of incorporation as a public limited company.
-The maximum number of members is 200 in case of a private limited company, whereas for a public limited company, there is no such limit.
-Also, there is no requirement of minimum paid-up capital in case of a Section 8 company.
+The maximum number of members is 200 in the case of a private limited company, whereas for a public limited company, there is no such limit.

 |Name of the form||Purpose of the Form|